How to Start a Business in Japan

 This programme was introduced by the Japanese government to make the Japanese market more accessible to overseas entrepreneurs.

 The standard incorporation method involves establishing a company and obtaining a Business Manager Visa.
-These procedures are complex, time-consuming, often requiring significant financial resources and paperwork is entirely in Japanese.
+These procedures are complex, time-consuming, often requiring significant financial resources immediately.
+Not to mention the fact that all the paperwork is in Japanese.
 Such demands can be extremely challenging, especially for foreign startups.

-Unlike the standard route, the Japan Startup Programme offers greater flexibility and reduced initial financial strain, allowing entrepreneurs to set up their businesses with confidence.
+Unlike the standard route, the Japan Startup Programme offers greater flexibility and reduces initial financial constraints, enabling entrepreneurs to establish their businesses with confidence.

 Business Startup Support

 The service package is designed specifically for startups.
-In collaboration with a legal firm, we can help you set up a company, obtain a Business Manager Visa, and have accounting ready in one stop.
+In collaboration with a legal firm, we can help you set up a company, obtain a Business Manager Visa, and have accounting set up ready for opening.
 We assist startups overcome language barriers, guide them through regulatory processes, and provide support at every step of the journey.

-Delivering efficient and practical solutions to start a business in Japan.
+Delivering efficient and practical solutions to help you start a business in Japan.